pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-6346.md

 - [Shifting the MAAS API documentation to OpenAPI standards](#heading--openapi-support)
 - [MAAS configuration settings reference](#heading--maas-config-settings-ref)

-Read on to catch up with what we've done this cycle.
+Read on to catch up with what we've done so far this cycle.

 <a href="#heading--ansible-playbooks"><h3 id="heading--ansible-playbooks">Ansible playbooks for HA MAAS, PostgreSQL, and other MAAS configurations</h3></a>